cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

-As part of my work improving kernel memory management and [cgroup v2](https://www.youtube.com/watch?v=ikZ8_mRotT4), I've been talking to a lot of engineers about attitudes towards memory management, especially around application behaviour under pressure and operating system heuristics used under the hood for memory management.
+As part of my work improving kernel memory management and [cgroup v2](https://www.youtube.com/watch?v=ikZ8_mRotT4), I've been talking to a lot of engineers about attitudes towards memory, especially around application behaviour under pressure and operating system heuristics used under the hood for memory management.

 A repeated topic in these discussions has been swap.
 Swap is a hotly contested and poorly understood topic, even by those who have been working with Linux for